$5 gas is here: AAA says nationwide average hits new high

-The nationwide average price for a gallon of gasoline has topped $5 for the first time ever.
+NEW YORK (AP) — The nationwide average price for a gallon of gasoline has hit $5 for the first time ever.

-Auto club AAA said the average price on Saturday was $5.00.
+Auto club AAA said the average price on Saturday was a fraction of a penny over $5.00.
 Motorists in some parts of the country, especially California, are paying far above that.

-The national average price has jumped 19 cents in just the past week, and it's up $1.93 from this time last year.
+The national average price has jumped 19 cents in just the past week, and it is up $1.93 from this time last year.

+The high cost is taking a toll on people who need their vehicles to earn a living.

+It was bad enough for cab driver Joseph Pierre when it cost $25 to fill his tank.
+Now he shells out $40 or $45.

 There are several reasons for the surge in gasoline prices.